cam39porter/thesis/deliverables/project-proposal.md

 * Unlike other methodologies that focus on the volume/value of data, we will be focusing on using data from a variety of sources (satellite imagery, amount of bike friendly lanes, number of Starbucks, average income, etc.).
 From this variety, we will inevitably find proxy measures that though not causal, are nonetheless predictive of what we are interested in.

-* Much like in *ensemble learning* where a set of *weak learners* are used in conjunction to produce a strong model, we believe that by integrating weak signals from a variety of datasets, we can eliminate noise to capture subtle but powerful indicators.
+* Much like in *ensemble learning* where a set of *weak learners* are used in conjunction to produce a strong model, we believe that by integrating weak signals from a variety of data sources, we can eliminate noise to capture subtle but powerful indicators.
 These indicators would otherwise be overlooked by methodologies not focused on the complex interplay that creates the salient characteristics of ecosystems.

 * In order to effectively carry out this methodology, we must recognize that we are no longer data limited, but analysis limited.
 However since the methodology is quantitative, we can design systems to carry it out on our behalf.